dvreeze/ocp-java-17-learning/doc/chapter04-core-apis.md

 // Yet the offsets are not the same, going from -04:00 to -05:00.
 So there is the difference. var dateTime1Offset = dateTime1.getOffset();
 var dateTime2Offset = dateTime2.getOffset();
-// And the final test that these moments in time are 1 hour apart is to convert them to an Instant var dateTime1Instant = dateTime1.toInstant();
+// And the final test that these moments in time must be 1 hour apart is to convert them to an Instant var dateTime1Instant = dateTime1.toInstant();
 var dateTime2Instant = dateTime2.toInstant();

+// Indeed, they are 1 hour apart long diff = ChronoUnit.HOURS.between(dateTime1, dateTime2);
 ```